 Complete the MANDATORY APTA PT CPI Web Training

 The one time online training and assessment program is free and consists of five training modules.
-Once you are completed with the training and assessment and pass with a 70 percent, you will be able to print your CEU certificate and earn 0.2 units.
+Once the training is completed, and assessment is passed with at least 70%, a certificate for 0.2 CEU units becomes available.

 Access PT CPI

 If you are a first time user, your login is created by the School of Physical Therapy.
 Your login will your email address that you have provided to us.
 Please update your information under profile.